 While I cannot give up cooking for my family, I can simplify the meals I cook.
 Planning simpler meals means less time shopping in the grocery store.
 Less time in the kitchen preparing and cleaning up.
 Less time on my painful feet.
 And more energy for the things that matter to me.

 What directions are you being pulled in?
 Which of these directions will help you towards achieving your dream life?
 Which roles can you let go of to make room for your dream life?
 How can you simplify your current roles to make more time for your most important goals?
 Eliminating and simplifying the roles and demands you place on yourself will move you closer to achieving your dream life.
+I recommend reading A Simplified Life* by Emily Ley if you need help simplifying different aspects of your life so you can focus on what truly matters (you can get it for FREE with an Audible audiobook trial which is a great way to listen to great, motivating books while you are cleaning or folding mountains of laundry).

 3. You Have to Craft Your Ideal Day